melaniehall12/JIC_8124_GT_Echo_Dot_Project/README.md

 PRE-REQUISITES

+Need an Echo Dot/Echo Dot sim.
 You must have the Metasys Launcher program installed.
 See https://www.johnsoncontrols.com/buildings/specialty-pages/metasys-launcher.
 A authorized username and password is also required to open the launcher.
-You must also have Python downloaded (may have to downgrade cyrptography depending on the system).
+You must also have Python downloaded (may have to downgrade cryptography depending on the system).

 DEPENDENCIES

 Download and install Flask-Ask (https://pypi.org/project/Flask-Ask/).

 Download and install ngrok (https://ngrok.com/download).

+Download and install Serveo (will provide because it requires a lot of setup).

 DOWNLOAD